Feeds:

 Opening was @ a pretty much unfindable band online.

 They have a bandcamp site in which they have two releases.
-They are kind of interesting and experimental, with lots of sounds layered on to of straightforward lyrics.
+They are kind of interesting and experimental, with lots of sounds layered on to straightforward lyrics.

 But live, they were the least dynamic duo I’ve ever seen. (more…)